ZShad1/facemorphwebsite/README.md

 -design the result page

--clean up celebrity list (a lot of duplicate names)
+-clean up celebrity list (a lot of duplicate names in txt file)